 For more information please visit the City Funded Human Services Page.

-The human services funding task force (task force), working in collaboration with the city, shall develop funding recommendations for consideration by city council.
+The human services funding advisory task force (task force), working in collaboration with the city, shall develop funding recommendations for consideration by city council.
 The task force’s recommendation should meet any requirements or guidance provided from the city council to the task force including, but not limited to: the total amount of available funds, identified goals and priorities for funding, eligibility requirements, specific parameters such as maximum or minimum award levels, and any other identified guidelines for funding.

 Membership, Appointment, Term & Compensation

 - The task force shall meet as needed to complete its review of qualified proposals and to develop a complete funding recommendation for consideration by the city council.
 Meetings of the task force shall be open to the public and held in accordance with the Open Public Meetings Act (Chapter 42.30 RCW).